 - Female sex – because we’re lucky like that

 - Overweight – because vitamin D gets absorbed into your fat rather than released into the bloodstream

-- Sunscreen – it blocks the sun, but the tradeoff is increased risk of skin cancer so sitting out in the sun isn’t a recommended way to boost your D
+- Sunscreen – it blocks the sun, but the tradeoff is an increased risk of skin cancer so sitting out in the sun isn’t a recommended way to boost your D

 - Cloud cover – it reduces UV energy by 50%, and shade reduces it by 60%

 - Irritable bowel disease – like Crohn’s or anything that causes problems absorbing fat

 It’s not widespread in our food supply, but if you love seafood, you can definitely get a good dose.
 Here’s where to find vitamin D at the grocery store: